tikkikkit21/WeatherML_old/data/experiment_log.md

 some data that wasn't `coat` all the time.
 Although the training accuracy dipped a little, the test accuracy went back up.
 Overall, the results are very similar to the first experiment, which is interesting.
-The distribution of data records still heavily favors `coat`, although not as bad as v2.
+The distribution of data records still heavily favors `coat`.
 Hopefully as the weather gets warmer, the data record distribution can even out some more.
+I'm noticing that the data points are starting to crowd the scatter plots, so I may need to make some visual adjustments there.
+Not sure if I want to make standalone figures for each scatter or keep it as a scatter matrix.

 ## Dataset Log
 **Google Sheets:** https://docs.google.com/spreadsheets/d/1wjoOM3OyRlOUdET7_jU2uoCyOraQOWY8XGOw8LVWK3A